Monitor logins and applications that require basic authentication

 We take customer service very seriously at Pingdom.
 If you need to get in touch with us, for whatever reason, you can do so via phone, email, chat, and social media.
-We’ve even made it easy for you by collecting all service and support information in one place.
+We’ve even made it easy for you by collecting all service and support information in

 By monitoring your websites and servers with Pingdom, you can be the first to know if something is not working.
 That way, you can fix whatever is wrong before anyone else notices.